Don't Go Too Far

 My piece is a nod to the land, to the trip I took to Haiti with my late auntie, and to my longing to return to a Haiti free from the ongoing stripping of its resources, its lack of strong leadership, and the absence of safety for its people.
 This piece captures both my assimilation into white America and my desire to reconnect more deeply with my true roots.

-Kerane Marcellus is a New York-based writer that focuses on the through line of arts and culture on her subjects.
-She's written for Essence, Blanc Magazine, Alt Press, and various other publications.
-Her writing practice is heavily influenced by Black women writers Toni Morrison, Edwidge Danticat, Bell Hooks, Audre Lorde, and many others.
-Words to these women were a mode of showcasing art as well as cultural criticism, and Marcellus would like to keep that alive with her own writing.
-She's inspired by conversations, visual art, and people overall as they possess resilience and captivating stories to tell.
+Kerane Marcellus (b.
+1998, Orlando, Florida; lives in Brooklyn, New York) is a New York–based writer whose work centers the through line of arts and culture in its subjects.
+She has written for Essence Magazine, Blanc Magazine, Alt Press, Office Magazine, V Magazine, and various other publications, and her writing practice is shaped by the influence of Black women writers including Toni Morrison, Edwidge Danticat, bell hooks, and Audre Lorde.
+Words to these women were a mode of showcasing art as well as cultural criticism, and Marcellus seeks to keep that lineage alive in her own work.
+Inspired by conversations, visual art, and people whose lives possess resilience and captivating stories to tell, she crafts essays and profiles that bring cultural ideas into vivid focus.